DK-Hostmaster/DKHM-RFC-AutoRenew/README.md

 <a id="introduction"></a>
 ## Introduction

 This is a draft and proposal for changes to the process for automatic renewal for domain names via the DK Hostmaster EPP portal/service.
+The specification briefly touches on the registrar portal service, which mimicks the EPP service for consistency.

+The overall [description of the concept][CONCEPT] of the registrar model offered by DK Hostmaster A/S provised a an general overview, where this RFC digs into the details of automatic renewal in the context of an implementation proposal.

 <a id="about-this-document"></a>
 ### About this Document

 We have adopted the term RFC (_Request For Comments_), due to the recognition in the term and concept, so this document is a process supporting document, aiming to serve the purpose of obtaining a common understanding of the proposed implementation and to foster discussion on the details of the implementation.
-The final specification will be lifted into the [DK Hostmaster EPP Service Specification](https://github.com/DK-Hostmaster/epp-service-specification) implementation and this document will be closed for comments and the document no longer be updated and it will be archived.
+The final specification will be lifted into the [DK Hostmaster EPP Service Specification][DKHMEPPSPEC] implementation and this document will be closed for comments and the document no longer be updated and it will be archived.

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples

-All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [3.2 candidate][DKHMXSD3.2], which is currently a _pre-release_.
+All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

+The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.

 <a id="description"></a>
 ## Description